weilogiclabs/OpenArchiver/README.md

 ## Tech Stack

-Open Archive is built on a modern, scalable, and maintainable technology stack:
+Open Archiver is built on a modern, scalable, and maintainable technology stack:

 -   **Frontend**: SvelteKit with Svelte 5
 -   **Backend**: Node.js with Express.js & TypeScript